BrightABOH/BrightABOH.github.io/_posts/2024-07-26-sixblogpost.md

 ```
 # Result
 ![app](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/predict.png?raw=true)
--The result for the single policy number 10520 shows that the policyholder is a female, aged 40, and this claim could be fraudulent, hence the need for further investigation.
+- The result for the single policy number 10520 shows that the policyholder is a female, aged 40, and this claim could be fraudulent, hence the need for further investigation.

 - The results from the  batch processing are saved at the predefined location and show similar predictions:
 ![batch](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/predict_batch.png?raw=true)